wp-plugins/8tracks-shortcode/readme.txt

 (Ignore the double quotation marks.)

 That's it.
 You will now default to Flash instead of HTML5.

+You should note that 8tracks is no longer updating the Flash player, even though they plan to keep it around for now.

 = Is there any practical reason to change this? =